NaimaBousnina/Subjective_FV_Explainability_Performance_Assessment/README.md

 ### 3.1 Run the "Acceptance Decisions Test Sub-Experiment software" with provided data:
   1. Clone the repository
-  2. Install the requested requirements as detailed section ** Requirements **
+  2. Install the requested requirements as detailed in section ** Requirements **
   3. Upload the the provided data to the MongoDB database using the following commands:

      `mongoimport --type csv -d test_1 -c trains --headerline --columnsHaveTypes --file ./database/trains.csv`